About the Awards

 Each Building the Hope school sets a standard of excellence for all students and employs culturally- and linguistically-responsive school-wide practices — including instructional practices — that facilitate students’ outstanding academic progress or growth, making them true outliers in the state of Michigan.

-These public schools are in the top 25% for academic proficiency or above average student growth for all Michigan students.
-One or more of their subgroups of students — Black, Latino, low-income and English Learner students in particular – also are performing in the top 25% among Michigan’s high-growth public schools where data is available.
-They also engage in culturally- and linguistically-responsive schoolwide practices — including instructional practices — that facilitate students’ outstanding academic progress and growth, making them true outliers in the state of Michigan.
-All of the schools are Michigan public schools.
+These public schools are selected for recognition because one or more of their subgroups of students — Black, Latino, and students from low-income backgrounds in particular — demonstrated higher rates of proficiency in English Language Arts and/or math than the overall state average for a given grade level on the state assessment.
+In addition, they have culturally and linguistically-responsive school-wide practices — including instructional practices — that facilitate students’ outstanding academic progress and growth, making them true outliers in the State of Michigan.
+All the schools are Michigan public schools.

 Research also looked for competencies at the schools, including: